This easy baked oyster recipe will make you feel like you’re on a beach vacation, treating yourself to the best seafood restaurant!

 How To Shuck Oysters

-So, we were so excited about getting these oysters, that we didn’t even care if we had never shucked an oyster in our lives!
+We were SO excited about getting these oysters, that we didn’t even care if we had never shucked an oyster in our lives!

-We ordered an oyster shucking knife set with gloves (Amazon) early in the week so we’d have it here when it was time to pick up the oysters and make the recipe.
+Needless to say, we ordered an oyster shucking knife set with gloves (Amazon) early in the week so we’d have it here when it was time to pick up the oysters and make the baked oyster recipe.

 I watched a nice, short, to-the point YouTube video on how to shuck oysters and it really made it look simple.